armory/docs/content/en/docs/installation/guide/upgrade-spinnaker.md

 ## Rolling back an upgrade

-Rolling an upgrade back is similar to upgrading Spinnaker:
+Rolling an upgrade back is similar to upgrading Armory:

 1. Select the version you want to rollback to:
    ```bash